 A team that reaches the summit of a mountain is considered a success, but great leaders know the journey doesn’t end when you reach the top.
 Healthy teams don’t just reach their pinnacle, they stay there.

-Here’s a look at the nine speakers coming to the Leadercast RVA 2019 platform:
+Here’s a look at the nine speakers who shared the Leadercast RVA 2019 platform:

 “When people don’t want the best for you, they are not the best for you.”
 TWEET

 Gayle is a media titan, carving her way through the cutthroat media industry for more than 40 years.
 She is co-host of CBS This Morning and editor-at-large of the award-winning O, the Oprah Magazine.
 Gayle previously hosted The Gayle King Show, a live, weekday television interview program on OWN: The Oprah Winfrey Network.
 Before moving into print and radio, she worked for almost 25 years as a television news anchor.

 Gayle has received three Emmys, was given the American Women in Radio & Television Gracie Award for Outstanding Radio Talk Show in 2008, and, in 2010, was granted both the Individual Achievement Award for Host-Entertainment/Information and the New York Women in Communications’ Matrix Award.
 She currently resides in New York City with her daughter, Kirby, and son, Will.